cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 ### Checking Microblog Website

-1. Check the latest pipeline and once it's complete, navigate to the microblog website (either by switching tabs or clicking the link supplied in the last step of **Deploy** stage).
+1. Check the latest pipeline and once it's complete, navigate to the microblog website (either by switching tabs or clicking the link supplied in the `deployment url` step of **Deploy** stage).
 2. On the microblog website, refresh the page, and then open the console from your browser's developer tools.
 Check the log to view the messages from the `configurationFetchedHandler`.

 **For instructor led workshops please return to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/rollout/#18)**